 Since hiking boots don’t breathe as well as sneakers, it’s important to provide your child with a pair of socks that will allow your child’s feet to breathe.
 The socks should also cover your child’s ankles, that way the boot won’t rub against your child’s ankles and create blisters.

-If you need a good pair of breathable socks for your child to wear with the hiking boots, you can find the best type of socks that I have fitted before here:
+If you need a good pair of breathable socks for your child to wear with the hiking boots, you can find the best type of socks that I have fitted before here.
+Please refresh your browser if you can’t see the recommendations.

 I hope you find the article helpful and if you don’t seem to find a hiking boot in your child’s shoe size, please do not hesitate to contact me and I will help you find it!